I was born in Mansfield, Nottinghamshire, the youngest of three sons.

 After becoming the party's Senior Economics Advisor, I was closely involved in developing policies such as the penny on income tax for education and making the Bank of England independent.
 I was also in charge of costing the election manifesto in 1992.
 During this time, I studied in the evenings at Birkbeck College, London University, gaining an MSc in Economics.

 In the 2001 General Election, the seat was held, with the largest swing in the country, seeing the majority increase from 56 to 15,676.
-It fell back a little to 8,966 in the 2005 General Election, partly because the Labour vote crept back up.
+It fell back to 8,966 in the 2005 General Election, partly because the Labour vote crept back up.
+In 2010 I was again re-elected with a majority of 7560.

 At the start of the 2001 Parliament, Charles Kennedy promoted me into the Shadow Cabinet as the Shadow Chief Secretary to the Treasury, a post that I served until 2002.